 Fulfilling Community Needs Through Design

-A Series on the Presbyterian Hospital New Tower Addition: Part 1
+A Video Series on the Presbyterian Hospital New Tower Addition: Part 1

 There is a trend right now to reduce the use of centralized healthcare and enlarging major campuses and hospitals.
 We are bucking the trend here in New Mexico because our state is an under-bedded community and that really came to light during the pandemic.